-IV zanamivir is renally excreted and requires dose modification for patients with renal dysfunction including those on renal replacement therapy, see table 4 on Page 16 for details..
-Consult Appendices 2 and 4 and the manufacturer's physician guidance document supplied with the medication.
-The required dose of IV zanamivir should be diluted in a convenient volume of 0.9% sodium chloride solution and administered over approximately 30 minutes.

-Further details of use of IV and nebulised zanamivir for patients under 18 years can be found in the manufacturer's guidance (16) supplied with the medication.
+IV zanamivir is renally excreted and requires dose modification for patients with renal dysfunction including those on renal replacement therapy, see table 4 for details.
+Consult Appendix 4 and the SPC.
+Further details of use of IV zanamivir for patients under 18 years can be found in the SPC (16) supplied with the medication.

-Nebulised administration
+Nebulised administration - compassionate use programme

 Zanamivir powder for inhalation should NOT be nebulised by dissolving the capsules in water.
 This practice has been linked to deaths in ICU believed to be due to blockage of ventilator tubes.
-If nebulisation is required, then the unlicensed IV aqueous solution should be used for this purpose.
+If nebulisation is required, then the aqueous solution (as supplied through the compassionate use programme) should be used for this purpose, noting that this is outside the marketing authorisation for the licensed product.

-The dosage for administration by nebuliser is 25mg, 4 times daily.
+The dosage for administration of Zanamivir aqueous solution by nebuliser is 25mg 4 times daily.
 No dosage adjustment is required based on age, weight or renal function.
 Use of aseptic techniques is required throughout preparation of the dose.
 Withdraw 2.5mL zanamivir (10mg/mL) from the vial using a sterile syringe and transfer to the nebuliser chamber, immediately prior to administration.
 The solution should be nebulised to dryness.